 Click on infographic for full resolution image.

-Writer, blogger, and repair advocate at iFixit.com
+Julia Bluff is a writer, blogger, and repair advocate at iFixit.com

 You guys “walk the talk”, putting in perspective the reality of what repair is about.
 I’m old enough to remember a time when repair was the norm, and am not originally from the US, so we weren’t generally wealthy enough to just “throw it away”, whatever the “it” was.